-Te Ataata: art-science residency programme for French scholars
+Te Ataata: art, science, technology and design residency programme for French scholars and practitioners

 Each year, AUT hosts an outstanding French scholar under the Te Ataata Residency programme.
 Te Ataata Residency is a joint initiative between AUT and the French Embassy in New Zealand, with the support of Institut Français.
 The programme aims to develop collaborations and initiatives between the two countries.